Read in:

 There is no one true way to search a knowledge base.
 Mine is hybrid keyword-plus-vector with a section-drill-down loop, but yours might be pure RAG over vector chunks, a wikiLLM walking a wikilink graph, plain full-text, or some mix of all of them.
 Each is structured differently and rewards a different retrieval technique.
 An agent that connects cold cannot know which one it is looking at, so it guesses, and guessing is where the tokens and the wrong answers come from.

 trip2g's answer is to let the base author write the manual.
 You know how your base is built, so you write a short navigation instruction that describes how to search this base: its retrieval loop, its tools, its conventions, its failure modes.
 The agent stops guessing because you have handed it the technique.
-This benchmark measures one such note, but the point generalizes: the note is not trip2g-specific magic, it is you writing down the search method for your own knowledge so a connecting agent inherits it.
+This benchmark measures one such instructions note, but the point generalizes: the instructions are not trip2g-specific magic, they are you writing down the search method for your own knowledge so a connecting agent inherits it.

 Why cheap Claude models take to this